jekymin8232/vitalguardai-com/README.md

 **Finally, it would be disappointing if an architect pursuing a world-class offline AI system could not obtain an EB-1A.
 Building technology at the highest level requires not only talent and dedication, but also the opportunity, recognition, and support necessary to achieve world-class results.**

 ## The Potential of Offline AI
 **Not every country has reliable infrastructure.
-When infrastructure is unavailable or completely collapses, offline AI is the only kind of AI that can continue operating and remain useful.**
+When infrastructure is unavailable or completely collapses, offline AI is the only kind of AI that can continue operating and remain useful.
+It can be especially beneficial for countries that are highly vulnerable to natural disasters.**